What does MultiSport Canada stand for?

 - There will be no changes after Monday at 9:00 AM before a Race weekend

-- Person to Person Race Transfers: athletes may transfer their race to another participant by using the Participant Dashboard and noting:
+- Person to Person Race Transfers: athletes may transfer their race to another participant by calling our office, please note:

 - There is a $20.00 flat fee (includes $5 transaction fee) for transfers.